AGRONOMY 100 — PRINCIPLES AND PRACTICES IN CROP PRODUCTION

 AGRONOMY/ATM OCN/BOTANY/ENTOM/ENVIR ST/F&W ECOL/GEOG/ZOOLOGY 953 — INTRODUCTION TO ECOLOGY RESEARCH AT UW-MADISON

-This seminar course will introduce new graduate students to the diversity of ecologists across the UW-Madison campus.
-Course meetings will include discussions of key topics in professional development, research presentations by faculty members, and discussions of assigned papers with senior graduate students.
+Introduces new graduate students to the diversity of ecologists across the UW-Madison campus.
+Includes discussions of key topics in professional development, research presentations by faculty members, and discussions of assigned papers with senior graduate students.

 AGRONOMY/GENETICS/HORT 957 — SEMINAR-PLANT BREEDING